 Where the circles overlap are at least two members in common, who make sure that information is shared throughout the organization and that no circle decides over another one.
 Within each circle, there is a structured set of tools and roles to make sure the committee works professionally and cooperatively, with notetaking, leaders, discussion structure, and more.

-Our first sociocracy chart currently looks like this:
+April 2023.
+Our first sociocracy chart currently looked like this:

 What do you think about sociocracy?
 Share your thoughts, questions, and concerns with us in the comments below or email hi@artisans.coop.